Numbers Chapter 13

 13:8 Of the tribe of Ephraimאֶפְרַיִם

 (/ˈiːfriːəm/;ʾEp̄rayīm, in pausa: אֶפְרָיִם ʾEp̄rāyīm).
 The Book of Genesis related the name “Ephraim” to the Hebrew root פָּרָה (pārā), meaning “to be fruitful”.
-This referring to Joseph’s ability to produce children, specifically while in Egypt (termed by the Torah as the land of his affliction).
+This referring to Joseph’s ability to produce sons, specifically while in Egypt (termed by the Torah as the land of his affliction).
 The name Ephraim can therefore be translated as “I will be fruitful”, with the prefix of aleph (א) indicating the first person, singular, future tense For more info click here

 , Oshea the son of Nun.